mattpe/wbma/docs/w1-first-app.md

 **b.**

-1. Install ESlint to your project `npm i --save-dev eslint eslint-plugin-react eslint-plugin-react-native babel-eslint`
+1. Install ESlint to your project `npm i eslint @babel/core @babel/eslint-parser eslint-plugin-react-native`
 1. Initialize ESlint: `./node_modules/.bin/eslint --init` or `node node_modules\eslint\bin\eslint.js --init` (note: needs an interactive shell and does not work in Git Bash on Windows.
 Use cmd or VSCode's terminal instead.)
     * Choose:
         1. To check syntax, find problems, and enforce code style